rheradio/Kconfig2logic/README.md

 The programs in the bin directory can also be used.
 Type the name to see the documentation.
 BDD file names must not include the extension (.dddmp)

+## Acknowledgements

+This software artifact has been funded by the Spanish Ministry of Science and Innovation, under grant with reference DPI2016-77677-P.